joelibaceta/answerific/README.md

 # Answerific

-AI Bot that can answer questions posed in natural language.
+Mining bot that can answer natural language questions by mining the web.

 ## Installation